Sima Yi: Battle of Wuzhang Plains

 One night, Sima Yi saw a meteor falling towards the Shu camp and predicted Zhuge Liang would be defeated.
 He ordered a surprise attack on the Shu camp from behind; 500 Shu soldiers were killed, 600 surrendered, and Wei forces captured more than 1,000 livestock of the Shu army.
 This account, which comes from the Book of Jin, is not included in the Zizhi Tongjian.
 Rather, the accounts from the Records of the Three Kingdoms were included in the Zizhi Tongjian.

 The Wei government observed because the Shu army was far away from its base at Hanzhong Commandery, it would not be in its interest to fight a prolonged war in enemy territory so it would be better for the Wei army to adopt a defensive posture against the Shu invaders.
-The Wei emperor Cao Rui thus ordered Sima Yi to hold his position and refrain from engaging the Shu forces in battle.
+Cao Rui thus ordered Sima Yi to hold his position and refrain from engaging the Shu forces in battle.
 Zhuge Liang attempted to lure Sima Yi to attack him; on one occasion, Zhuge Liang sent Sima Yi women's ornaments to taunt him.
 Sima Yi, apparently feeling enraged, sought permission from Cao Rui to attack the enemy but this was denied.
 The emperor sent Xin Pi, bearing the imperial sceptre—a symbol of the emperor's authority—to the battlefield to make sure Sima Yi followed orders and remained in camp.
 Zhuge Liang knew Sima Yi was pretending to be angry because he wanted to show the Wei soldiers he would not put up with the enemy's taunting and to ensure the Wei soldiers were ready for battle.

-According to the Book of Jin, when Sima Fu wrote to Sima Yi to ask him about the situation at the Wuzhang Plains, Sima Yi replied: "Zhuge Liang has big ambitions but he fails to recognise opportunities.
-He is full of wits but not decisive.
-He likes leading troops into battle even though he does not have much authority over them.
-Even though he has 100,000 troops under his command, he has already fallen into my trap and I'll certainly defeat him."
-When Zhuge Liang's envoy visited Sima Yi's camp, the latter inquired about his sleeping and eating habits, and how busy he was.
+According to the Book of Jin, when Sima Fu wrote to his brother Sima Yi to ask about the situation at Wuzhang Plains, Sima Yi replied: "Zhuge Liang has big ambitions but fails to recognise opportunities.
+Always scheming but indecisive, he dallies impotently at combat.
+Though in command of 100,000 troops, he has played right into my plans and faces certain defeat."
+When Zhuge Liang's envoy visited Sima Yi's camp, the latter inquired about his adversary's sleeping and eating habits, and how busy he was.
 When told how Zhuge Liang consumed little and did not sleep much, Sima Yi said to his men: "Zhuge Kongming takes little food and does much work; how can he last long?"

 According to at least one source, Sima Yi continued to provoke Zhuge Liang.
 Sima Yi reportedly made some 2,000 people cheer by the south-east corner of the military compound.
 When Zhuge Liang sent a man to inquire on the situation, he stated: "Eastern Wu's envoy came and said he would surrender."
 Zhuge Liang responded: "Eastern Wu will not surrender.
 Sima Yi is an old man who will soon be 60 years old, does he really need to use such a trick?"